 Membrane Protein Structural Biology and beyond ...

-Membrane proteins are essential for signal transduction and the transfer of proteins and small molecules across the biological membrane barrier and thus represent around 60% of current drug targets.
-We aim at characterizing the structure, dynamics, small molecule and partner protein interactions of selected membrane protein systems to obtain essential insights on their functionality and to facilitate rational drug design approaches.
+The main focus of the Hagn Lab is the structure, dynamics, small molecule and partner protein interactions of membrane proteins to obtain novel insights on their functionality and to facilitate rational drug design approaches.

 The group is associated with the TUM School of Natural Sciences, Department Bioscience and the Bavarian NMR Center (BNMRZ) and the Institute of Structural Biology at Helmholtz Munich.